WIVIV/HW_21_Adv_Solidity/README.md

 # 20_HW_Solidity

-Testing on the Rothstein Network
+Testing on the Ropstein Network

 1) Deploy PupperCoin.sol using Remix and MetaMask and record the contract address.
 Use Name: puppercoin; Symbol: PPC; Inital Supply: 0.